ylab-nsu/ws25-watermark/docs/architecture/Architecture.md

     SUPPORTED_ARCHS = { Architecture.RISCV64, Architecture.X86_64 }
 ```

+As developers of the framework, **we guarantee that only supported architectures will be passed to the Watermarker class**.
+This means you can safely omit the check for unsupported architectures in your code.

+We describe how to support multiple architectures in your Watermarker and provide guidelines in the [How to write a Watermarker](./../HowToWatermarker.md) document.

 ## Extension Policy

 The Watermark framework is designed to be easily extensible, allowing users and developers to add new watermarking strategies without modifying the core codebase.